mesosphere/marathon/docs/docs/networking.md

 * `default_network_name` is injected as the `name` of a `container` mode network when left blank by an application.
 * `local_port_min` and `local_port_max` define a port range from which Marathon automatically allocates *service-port*s.

-### Environment

-* `MIGRATION_1_5_0_MARATHON_DEFAULT_NETWORK_NAME` is used when upgrading Marathon from a version prior to v1.5.
-    * older MESOS IP/CT app definitions were not required to declare an `ipAddress/networkName`; Marathon 1.5 requires a resolvable network name.
-    * migration automatically configures `container` networking mode for each migrated legacy MESOS IP/CT app.
-    * at migration time, legacy MESOS IP/CT app definitions are configured to use the network name defined by the migration-specific environment variable above.
-    * if the environment variable is **unset**, migration uses the network name defined by the `--default_network_name` flag.
-        * if both the environment variable and flag are **unset**, app migration will fail.

 ## Networking Modes